Flash-X/Flash-X-docs/docs/source/Grid.rst

   therefore it cannot rely upon the guardcell fill process.
 A two step process is used to handle this situation,

--  Since HYPRE has access to X(at n, , initial guess), the RHS vector B can be computed as MX where M is a modified Matrix.
+-  Since HYPRE has access to X(at n, *i.e.*, initial guess), the RHS vector B can be computed as MX where M is a modified Matrix.

--  | Similarly the value of Factor B can be shared across the fine-coarse boundary by using
-     ,the fluxes need to be set in a intuitive to way to achieve the desired effect.
+-  | Similarly the value of Factor B can be shared across the fine-coarse boundary by using ``Grid_conserveFluxes``,the fluxes need to be set in a intuitive to way to achieve the desired effect.

 | With the computation of Vector B (RHS), the system can be solved using
   HYPRE and UNK can be updated.